 Active participation is essential to your success in this course.
-By October 17th, please submit a self-evaluation, as well as an evaluation of the participation of the other members of your team to jill.atkinson@queensu.ca using the rubric provided.
+By the end of Week 5 and Week 12, you will be asked to submit a self-evaluation, as well as an evaluation of the participation of the other members of your team using an online form.
 You will be assigned an interim formative grade and a final summative grade - the interim grade is to provide you with feedback and will not count, whereas the final grade will contribute to your overall mark.